Skip to main content

 Authentication & Signing

 Write operations (/trade/create, /withdraw/create) and read operations (/account/balances, /account/pending, etc.) require a user-signed message proving ownership of user_address.Sign with the user’s Solana keypair (Ed25519) and base64-encode the result.
-The message format varies by endpoint - see Signing requests for the exact format for each operation.Timestamps must be Unix time in milliseconds.
+The message format varies by endpoint - see Signing Requests for the exact format for each operation.Timestamps must be Unix time in milliseconds.
 Stale timestamps are rejected to prevent replay attacks.

 Malformed signatures.
 The most frequent issues are: